"An astrologer Day" Learn the complete lesson about astrologer

 (a) His enemy was going to meet him in his own village.

-(b) The astrologer told him that his enemy was crushed under a lorry.
+(b) The astrologer told him that his enemy was crushed under a argumentative essays on abortion.

 (c) His enemy died as he deserved.